 Leading up to the June opening of Pixar Pier at California Adventure, Pixar Fest begins on April 13.

-At Disneyland, the Pixar Play Parade, which was previously California Adventure’s afternoon parade will move to Disneyland just in time for Pixar Fest.
+At Disneyland, the Pixar Play Parade, which was previously California Adventure’s afternoon parade moved to Disneyland in April, replacing the Soundsational Parade.

 The monorail has a new paint scheme featuring characters from The Incredibles and Finding Nemo.
 Main Street U.S.A. also emerges from a refurbishment that replaced the horse-drawn streetcar track.

 Pixar Pier at California Adventure opens on June 23.
 Paradise Pier gets a new theme and a new name.
 Expect soft openings of the rides starting about a month before then.